Luxury Ski-In Ski-Out Resorts: 7 Destinations Where You Ski From the Door

 St. Anton and Lech: Austria's Arlberg Circuit

 Lech occupies the quieter, more refined end of the Arlberg spectrum.
 Properties in the village centre sit metres from the Schlegelkopf and Rufikopf lifts, which access the Zuger Tobel and the freeride terrain above Zurs.
-Of Lech's 38 ski-in ski-out properties, 24 include hot tubs and 37 have saunas — a 97% sauna rate that reflects the Austrian wellness tradition.

 The Arlberg's white-ring circuit connects both resorts via Zurs and Warth, creating one of the Alps' most satisfying full-day touring routes.
 A ski-in ski-out base in either village puts the entire circuit within reach.